penumbra-zone/UIPs/uips/uip-4.md

 ## Backwards Compatibility

-Since the `encrypted_backref` field is proposed to be optional, there should be no compatibility issues.
-The `EffectHash` for a `Spend` will be unchanged if the `encrypted_backref` field is absent.
+There should be no compatibility issues since the `EffectHash` for a `Spend` will be unchanged if the `encrypted_backref` field is absent.
 Once all clients have added `encrypted_backref` support, a future UIP could make the field mandatory.

 ## Security Considerations